Symphony in E (Sullivan)

-The Symphony in E, first performed on 10 March 1866, was the only symphony composed by Arthur Sullivan.
-Since Sullivan's death, it has frequently been called the "Irish" Symphony as it was composed in Ireland, and as a homage to Mendelssohn's "Scottish Symphony".
+The Symphony in E, first performed on 10 March 1866 in London, was the only symphony composed by Arthur Sullivan.
+Since Sullivan's death, it has frequently been called the Irish Symphony as it was composed in Ireland, and as a homage to Mendelssohn's Scottish Symphony.

 Composed early in Sullivan's career, the piece was generally well received at its early performances and continued to be performed regularly during Sullivan's lifetime.
-Though it received few performances in the twentieth century, it has been heard more frequently in recent decades, and at least four recordings of the piece have been issued.
+Critics have heard echoes of Schubert, Schumann and Mendelssohn in it.
+Though it received few performances in the twentieth century, it has been heard more frequently in the twenty-first, and at least four recordings of the piece have been issued.
+The symphony has four movements and a duration of about thirty-five minutes.

 History

 Sullivan began work on his symphony in 1863, when he was 21 years old.
 From holiday in northern Ireland, he wrote to his mother that "as I was jolting home ... through wind and rain on an open jaunting-car, the whole first movement of a symphony came into my head with a real Irish flavour about it – besides scraps of the other movements."
 The composer later wrote, "I always meant to call it the 'Irish Symphony', but I modestly refrained, as it was courting comparison with the 'Scotch Symphony'." [i.e. Mendelssohn's Symphony No 3.]
 The title did not appear on the published score until after Sullivan's death, in the Novello edition of 1915.
 Sullivan wrote in 1899 to his cousin, the music critic B. W. Findon: "Had I known that Stanford would name his work an 'Irish Symphony', I think I should have knocked my modesty on the head."

 The first performance of the symphony took place at The Crystal Palace on 10 March 1866, conducted by August Manns, who had previously conducted the London première of Sullivan's incidental music to The Tempest.
 (Note: The advertised programme for the concert also included Beethoven's Ah! perfido sung by Euphrosyne Parepa, Weber's Jubel Overture, and his song "The Valley", sung by Charles Santley, Beethoven's Overture to Fidelio and his Fourth Symphony, and violin solos played by Carl Rosa.)
 The symphony had its second performance on 11 April at St James's Hall at a concert of the Musical Society of London; the conductor was Alfred Mellon.
 On 11 July, it was given a third performance, at what was billed as "Mr Arthur S. Sullivan's Grand Orchestral Concert".
 The programme consisted mainly of Sullivan's works, including the overture to The Sapphire Necklace and excerpts from The Masque at Kenilworth, conducted by the composer.
-Among the performers was the popular singer, Jenny Lind, who co-sponsored the concert, sang four musical numbers including two Sullivan songs, and attracted a capacity audience.
+Among the performers was the popular singer Jenny Lind, who co-sponsored the concert, sang four musical numbers including two Sullivan songs, and attracted a capacity audience.
+The same year as the premiere of his symphony, Sullivan also debuted his cello concerto and his first comic opera, Cox and Box.